 In 2022, BVUA began the multi-year installation of S&C IntelliRupters®.
-This equipment will improve reliability and benefit all BVUA's customers.
-To date, 65 have been installed.
+This equipment has improved system reliability and benefits all BVUA customers.
+To date, 87 of the planned 103 units have been installed.

 In 2022, BVUA began the multi-year installation of S&C TripSavers®.
 This equipment will improve reliability and benefit all BVUA's customers.
 To date, 225 have been installed.